SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ## Basic uninstallation steps

-There is no uninstall script yet and some things will depend on your specific installation variant.
-The easiest way is to simply reinstall the OS but here are roughly the required steps:
+There is no uninstall script yet and some things will depend on your specific installation.
+The easiest way is to simply flash a new image but here is a rough list of the required steps:
 * Open the folder `~/sepia-client` and run `shutdown.sh`
 * Delete folder `~/sepia-client`
 * Delete folder `~/clexi`
 * Delete folder `~/.config/openbox` and remove 'openbox' via `sudo apt-get remove openbox`
 * Remove (any) Chromium via `sudo apt-get remove chromium chromium-browser`
 * Open `~/.bashrc` and remove the SEPIA entry below '# Run SEPIA-Client on login?'
-* Delete, check or adjust your ALSA config `~/.asoundrc` prüfen oder entfernen
+* Delete, check or adjust your ALSA config `~/.asoundrc`

-Whats left are packages like Node.js, Xserver and hardware related stuff (if you've installed a touchscreen or microphone etc.).
+Whats left are packages like Node.js, Xserver and hardware related stuff (if you've installed a touchscreen or microphone HAT etc.).